ananao20/flight_data_analysis/README.md

 # flight_data_analysis

-I have taken 5 years of flight data (US-based only) from the year 2018 to 2022.
-Using Pyspark, I have performed descriptive analysis, and seaborn as well as matplotlib has been used for visualization.
+On 5 years of flight data (US-based only) from the year 2018 to 2022, using Pyspark, I have performed descriptive analysis.
+And seaborn as well as matplotlib has been used for visualization.

 # PySpark
 # matplotlib